ggghosthat/ggghosthat/README.md

 Hello, glad to see you. <br>
 I'am Ildar and dotnet/C# backend software enginer. <br>
 Love integrate and use new concept and algorithms for the best performance. <br>
-Love ❤️ discover new thingsin the world. 🌎<br>
+Love ❤️ discover new things in the world. 🌎<br>
 I do a lot of things, may be some of them will interest you. ✌️<br>

 ### About skills: